 It is impossible to contemplate the bias cut garment without imagining flowing gowns and delicate intimates, but this technique does not need to be reserved for only the most sumptuous of projects.
 You can bring a bit of everyday luxury to the simplest garment just by cutting it on the bias.
-Bias cut garments are figure flattering and hang delicately.
+Bias cut garments hang delicately on your body.

 The first time I attempted to work on the bias many years ago, I was trying to make a tie.
 I chose a sumptuous, striped silk remnant, went to the thrift store and bought a tie to rip apart and blindly jumped in.
 Out of pure frustration, I gave up on the project.
 Fast-forward a year, and I decided that it was time for me to give bias a second shot.
 I made a simple woven t-shirt out of a solid linen, and I was in love.

 This experience taught me a few things about the process of learning new techniques, as well as working on the bias specifically.
 I learned that balancing familiar skills with new techniques is the best way to master new skills.
 This method has helped me tackle techniques that challenge me.

 Since then I have made many garments using the bias grain of fabric, and have found the key techniques that give professional results.
 Working on the bias doesn’t have to be intimidating.
 By simply making a few mindful choices and practicing some additional care, you can be on your way to becoming the next Madeleine Vionnet (or at least her fabulous modern protégé).

 If you’re not familiar with the bias grainline, we’ll first cover exactly what it is and what it offers.

 The bias of woven fabric offers both stretch and malleability, and can easily be molded to take shape.
 These properties are both the advantage and disadvantage that most experience when working on the bias.
 Though it offers a forgiving fit, the instability of the fabric can be difficult to work with.

 Start off on the right foot by choosing an easy fabric and cutting accurately.